w4nanch1/w4nanch1.github.io/README.md

 # Personal Academic Homepage for Senkang Hu

-This is a modern, minimalist personal academic website for Senkang Hu, a PhD candidate in Computer Science at City University of Hong Kong.
+This is a modern, minimalist personal academic website

 ## Features